How to Best Use Science Shepherd Curriculum in Your Homeschool

 We'll update the grid and course descriptions below as new material is released.

 Our Introductory Science course is recommended for grades 1-5.
 It is an entirely video-based curriculum, with accompanying student workbook (printed or electronic).
 The workbook is available in two levels; Level A for younger students (ages 6-9), and Level B for older students (ages 8-11).
 Students in both Levels may watch the videos together while completing their own workbook.
 Introductory Science is a broad course, covering many topics including creation week, meteorology, geology, oceanography, plants and animals, physical science, and more.
 Some families may find it helpful for a student to complete Level A one year and Level B later on.
 Introductory Science is presented in a 35-week schedule.

 Physical Science builds upon the basic principles established in our Introductory Science, with a focus on chemistry, physics and astronomy.
 If the student has not taken our Introductory Science course, it is highly recommended that s/he have formal science experience prior to taking this course.
-Physical Science is a video-based curriculum with a Level A Workbook formatted for younger students (approximately ages 8 to 11) or Level B Workbook formatted for older students (ages 9 to 12).
+Physical Science is a video-based curriculum with a Level A Workbook formatted for younger students (ages 8 to 11) or Level B Workbook formatted for older students (ages 9 to 12).
 Older students who have not yet formally studied physical science (chemistry and physics, in particular) may benefit from taking Physical Science Level B prior to our Fundamentals classes.
 The course is scheduled over 35 weeks, with 3 video lessons per week.
 Compared to our Introductory Science course, Physical Science expects a slightly higher reading level for the Level A and Level B students and for the Level B students also expects the ability to do basic two-digit-number addition and subtraction.